2019 VEGGIE PRIDE PARADE SPEAKERS

 “Building Political Power”

 Jabari Brisport is an artist and teacher.
 He's a political organizer and activist, having organized phonebanks, marches and other actions for police reform, LGBTQ+ rights, housing, and electoral campaigns.
-He's also a former City Council candidate, who ran against a powerful incumbent last year and secured 9,000 votes.
+He's also a former City Council candidate, who ran against a powerful incumbent in 2017 and secured 9,000 votes.

 Founder of Veggie Pride Parade, VivaVegie Society

 "Taking Government Subsidies Away from the Meat Industry”